 FITS files must have the science data in extension zero and a proper World Coordinate System (WCS) in the Primary Header.

 FITS image WCS

-In order to verify the validity of the WCS keywords in the header of your image, use the astropy UNIX command line wcslint like this:
+In order to verify the validity of the WCS keywords in the header of your image, use the Astropy UNIX command line

 where in place of 'foo.fits' you should use the name of your file.
 If no issues are reported, then the file will work.

 FITS science data

 In order to verify which extension contains the science data in your FITS file, use the following Python code:

 The information provided by this last command will help you identify the extension number of your science data.
 If the science data is in extension 0, then the FITS file is valid.
 If the science data is in another extension, consider creating a new FITS file using the information provided in the astropy.io.fits article.